 The LNG fuel cells have been developed as part of the R&D programme Ecorizone ®, which Chantiers de I ‘Atlantique has launched in collaboration with the French government.
 And the pioneering fuel cells are not the only example of sustainable technology on board.
 The ship will also be equipped with an advanced wastewater treatment plant and a ventilation system with high energy efficiency.

-The complete HVAC solution is supplied by Novenco Offshore and Marine using 75 Hoyer IE3 marine motors for both centrifugal and axial fans.
-Among other things, the HVAC system is installed in the ship’s engine room and cargo area, where the demand for reliable and robust performance is extra high.
+The ventilation is supplied by Novenco Marine & Offshore using 75 Hoyer IE3 marine motors for both centrifugal and axial fans.
+Among other things, the ventilation is installed in the ship’s engine room where the demand for reliable and robust performance is extra high.

 “Over the years, we have supplied motors for a number of projects at Chantiers de I ‘Atlantique, and our motors are specified on the makers list for the various subcontractors involved in the construction of MSC World Europe.
 In this case, we have supplied energy efficient IE3 marine motors.
 These motors meet high efficiency requirements, which can be read directly from the energy consumption, says Adam Slupinski, Segment Manager – HVAC at Hoyer.

 Neither MSC Cruises nor Chantiers de I ‘Atlantique hide the fact that the investment in sustainable technology goes far beyond what is required to meet legal requirements and international standards.
 Instead, both the shipping company and the shipyard make a virtue of leading the way towards total CO2neutral and sustainable cruises.